saephanhe56/ecommerce-backend/README.md

 ## Description

-This project is to create
+This project is to create a back end for the user's e-commerce website that uses the latest technologies so that their company can compete with other e-commerce companies

 ## Installation

 Clone github repo.
-Install Inquirer and Node.
+Install Inquirer, node and sequelize.

 ## Usage

+Run npm i and run npm i sequelize in the command line.
 Initiate MySQL in the command line and enter your password.
-Source the schema.sql and then seeds.sql to generate the employees database and tables.
-Then enter npm start and the prompt questions will display for the user to scroll up and down to the task they want.
+Source the schema.sql generate the ecommerce database.
+Then run npm run seed to fill the table with the seed information.
+Next run npm start to initialize.
+Once it's running, you can view the routes via Insomnia.

 ## License
 ISC